nasir-sarkar/University_Management_System/README.md

 # Preface
 The University Management System is a software solution designed to streamline the management of university operations, focusing on user roles: Students, Teachers, and Admins.
 The system enables efficient handling of course registrations, student results, and faculty management while ensuring secure and structured access control.
+It is created with C# in Visual Studio using Windows Forms App (.NET Framework).

 # Overview